| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 None

-Given a list of compatible networks, the combine_networks()
+Given a list of compatible networks, combine_networks() returns a single

 block-diagonal network, preserving attributes that can be